 There are many brands of coffee creamer on the market, but some types of coffee creamers can froth better than others.
 For example, many consumers find that they can achieve a greater foam with a latte by using more expensive brands such as Coffeemate or Trader Joe’s Organic Coffee Creamer in place of the lower-priced creamer products from less popular manufacturers like Great Value.

 That is not to say that cheaper creamer is not good for making lattes.
 However, some people may find that they can create a greater foam from the expensive brands.
+The best advice is to experiment with many brands to get that taste and texture you like when you froth creamer.

 Can you froth CoffeeMate?